RF Guru

 - Powering low-power Raspberry Pi and Pico boards

-- Supplying 5V to Hotspot2 / Transceiver2 accessories (5V rails)
+- Supplying 5V to Hotspot2 / Transceiver2 accessories that stay within the 1A limit

 - General 5V rails for embedded and lab setups